Caledonia Mining Corporation Plc: Notification Of Relevant Change To Significant Shareholder

 (MENAFN- GlobeNewsWire - Nasdaq) ST HELIER, Jersey, Jan.
-02, 2024 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notification on December 29, 2023 from Allan Gray Proprietary Limited that on December 27, 2023 it had crossed a threshold for notification of a relevant change (as defined by the AIM Rules for Companies).
+03, 2024 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notification on January 2, 2024 from BlackRock, Inc. that on December 29, 2023 it had crossed a threshold for notification of a relevant change (as defined by the AIM Rules for Companies).

 A copy of the notification is below.